grid-line

 Like Google Trends and third-party scrapers, you’ve got to know what you’re looking for.
 So if you’re not sure which keywords are trending, you’ll be spending a while researching the right topic.

-These tools can also get expensive since some of them charge based on usage.
+These tools can also get expensive since many of them charge based on usage.

-Finally, search engines may block providers from crawling their websites, or retrieve different or limited results.
+Finally, search engines may block providers from crawling their websites, or retrieve inaccurate or limited results.

 What could you do with an API that pulls in trend data?